A higher-order singular value decomposition tensor emulator for spatio-temporal simulators: Conclusion

 \section{Conclusion}

 The objective of this paper has been to introduce a method to construct an emulator for a complex spatio-temporal function (e.g., computer simulator) using tensor decomposition with potentially different surrogate models for each tensor dimension.
-In particular, by replacing the SVD with the HOSVD, the method is essentially an extension of the first-order emulator approach of \cite{Hooten2011}.
-The distinguishing features of the tensor-based method for emulation are: \begin{itemize} \item The method can predict the function output at spatial locations and time points not considered in the training sample, in contrast to many existing emulator methods. \item A variety of supervised learning approaches (e.g., Gaussian process regression, neural networks, and random forests) can be combined for the spatial, temporal, and parameter components.
+In particular, the method is essentially a variant of a SVD-based emulator approach \citep{higdon2008computer} that uses the HOSVD intead of an SVD.
+The distinguishing features of the tensor-based method for emulation are: \begin{itemize} \item The method can predict the function output at spatial locations and time points not considered in the training sample, in contrast to many existing emulator methods. \item A variety of supervised learning approaches (e.g., GP regression and random forests) can be combined for the spatial, temporal, and parameter components.
 This allows greater flexibility and the ability to combine the strengths (and disadvantages) of different machine learning approaches in constructing an emulator, i.e., a ``mix and match'' approach. \item The method can provide efficient emulation of the spatio-temporal locations of multiple individuals in an ABM. \item By using a reduced rank tensor factorization with the truncated HOSVD \citep{de2000multilinear}, computational savings are achieved. \end{itemize} The method has been demonstrated via application in two scenarios: a periodic solution to a shallow ice approximation partial differential equation from glaciology and a collective animal movement ABM simulator.
 In both scenarios, combining supervised learning approaches yields an accurate emulator, demonstrating the advantage of model flexibility when different machine learning approaches are combined.
 It is conceivable the same results will hold for more complex supervised learning methods such as deep learning; in fact, an advantage of the proposed approach is that it can handle the use of a variety of machine learning models, and so is adaptable to the rapid advances being made in the field.
+While we conducted some preliminary experiments using the \texttt{neuralnetwork} R package with default options, the results were generally poorer than the \texttt{randomForest} and \texttt{kernlab} defaults for random forests and GP regression; presumably more advanced neural network architectures will show neural networks to be much more competitive.
 An additional strength of the methodology presented is that it has been implemented with R packages available on the Comprehensive R Archive Network (CRAN), so a tensor-based emulator can be directly included in an application without much difficulty, for instance in a spatio-temporal Bayesian hierarchical model as in \cite{gopalan2019hierarchical}.
 This was illustrated in the collective animal movement example with an experiment that documented the movement of guppies in a tank.
 The Bayesian implementation with the tensor-based emulator suggested that the guppies exhibit a high-degree of collectiveness in this experiment.
+While we have not covered emulator uncertainty in this treatment, we believe the literature on model discrepancy \citep{kennedy2001bayesian, discrepancy, gopalan2019hierarchical} can be used to construct hierarchical models involving an emulator that accounts for emulator uncertainty and inaccuracy.